buchanan-edwards/angular-jsend/README.md

 jsend.get(...).then(...);
 ```

 The `jsend` service function uses the [angular-strformat](https://github.com/fhellwig/strformat) module to format your URL.
 Since there can be an arbitrary number of placeholders (`{0}`, `{1}`, etc.), there is no way of knowing when the replacement values end and the optional `params` object (`get`) or `data` object (`put`, `post`, and `patch`) begins.
 Therefore, the `params` and `data` objects are passed to the HTTP method while the `jsend` service method creates the URL.
+Additional utility of this construct is described in a subsequent section, *Reusing the Bound Object*.

+#### Creating a Bound Object

 ```javascript
 jsend(url, ...)
 ```

-Creates a URL from the specified string performing placeholder replacement and prepending the relative base (if specified by the provider).
+Creates a URL from the specified string performing placeholder replacement (as specified by[angular-strformat](https://github.com/fhellwig/strformat) module) and prepending the relative base (if specified by the provider).
 Returns an object having five HTTP methods that are all bound to this URL.

+#### Issuing a GET Request

 ```javascript
 jsend(url, ...).get(params)